dimamarkus/plalists/README.md

 - International Soleil Band - Ta Lassa - Hide & Smile Edit
 - Kiki Gyan - Disco Dancer
 - Idris Muhammad - Tasty Cakes

-This categorization is based on typical genre attributes of each track, but genres can be quite subjective and overlap, so some tracks could potentially fit into more than one category.